DataDog/integrations-core/win32_event_log/README.md

 ![XML Query][24]

 In addition to the `query` option, events can be further filtered with log processing rules.
-If the `query` option is specified, then the `filters` option is ignored.
-For more information, see the [example `conf.yaml` file][22].

 Some example filters include the following: